Gyeongseong Creature: Critical response

-On the review aggregator website Rotten Tomatoes, 92% of 12 critics' reviews for the first season were positive, with an average rating of 7.3/10.
 Chase Hutchinson of Collider rated it 5/10, and said "the trouble is that the rest of the series just marches right past its most promising elements without stopping for more than a second".
 Jonathan Wilson of Ready Steady Cut proclaimed it "the combination of familiar elements in this specific composition is enough to provide plenty of consistent drama, especially given the sheer quality of the production".
 In Decider, Joel Keller said "despite our reservations, Gyeongseong Creature has a good story buried in all the murkiness but we're not sure if the show will actually be able to focus on that story as the first season goes along".
 Brian Lowry wrote in CNN Entertainment, "it might not match Squid Games viewership, but for sheer entertainment value surpasses it in a way that deserves to be a monster hit".
 MJ Marfori from TV5 Philippines described the series "as blending suspense and romance and succeeding in that challenge" and "sure to be a popular worldwide K-series".
 Indonesian writer Ayu Utami stated that "the forties era sets and wardrobe were quite surprising".

 Reviews for the second season were mixed to negative.
 Lee Yoon-seo of The Korea Herald wrote, "Although season 2 sought to address audience concerns by improving upon the slow pacing of the previous season, it may have compromised essential details in its emphasis on action and rapid development, while its core message [of the Japanese colonial era's effects on contemporary Korea] shoehorned in, rather than naturally coming through in the story."
 In the South China Morning Post, Pierce Conran gave it 1.5 out of 5 stars, saying, "By jumping forward to the present, setting the story across all of modern Seoul, giving its protagonists superpowers and broadening the range of villains, season two feels massively overstuffed.
 Both narratively and visually it is reminiscent of the stark drop in quality that occurred between the first and second seasons of Sweet Home."
 Rhian Daly of NME gave the season 3 out of 5 stars, saying, "It's not a bad premise, but it's also one that doesn't feel particularly fresh and does the series something of a disservice.
 There are some improvements to season one, like a speedier pace [...] and some intriguing twists. [...]
 Hopefully, Netflix and its creators will have the sense to leave it as it is – a fine, if slightly soured, ending."